mosi-sol/live-contracts/episode-20/readme.md

+PRIVACY IN PUBLIC BLOCKCHAIN.

+did you know about the HASH in Blockchain? did you like to untrackable transaction in public blockchains? did you like safe & secure transaction?

+#anonymous #solidity #blockchain #ethereum
+---

 ## Secure Anonymous Withdraw
 at this lesson we seen how to withdraw safe & secure by using a PASSWORD.
 - only anonymous account if have the password can withdraw